-- 6.1.1 Chair the meetings of Council, including commencing the meeting and handing over to the Speaker to manage the Agenda, to sign the minutes and, if necessary to exercise the casting vote; - 6.1.2 Attend such civic and ceremonial functions that the Council and he/she determines are appropriate; - 6.1.3 Promote public involvement in the Council's activities. - 6.1.4 The Mayor does not sit on any committees. - 6.1.5 The Deputy Mayor, also appointed at Annual Council, may exercise any of these powers or duties in the absence of the Mayor.
+- 6.1 Elected at Annual Council the Mayor will:- - 6.1.1 Chair the meetings of Council, including commencing the meeting and handing over to the Speaker to manage the Agenda, to sign the minutes and, if necessary to exercise the casting vote; - 6.1.2 Attend such civic and ceremonial functions that the Council and he/she determines are appropriate; - 6.1.3 Promote public involvement in the Council's activities. - 6.1.4 The Mayor does not sit on any committees. - 6.1.5 The Deputy Mayor, also appointed at Annual Council, may exercise any of these powers or duties in the absence of the Mayor.